mrismanaziz/Reforestation/README.md

-## I tried to milk a cow today, but was unsuccessful.
-Udder failure.
+## When you have a bladder infection, urine trouble.